jagreehal/aspect-wrap/README.md

 ✅ **Built-in Structured Logging** - No logger?
 No problem!
 Get structured logs automatically
 ✅ **Clean Code** - Keep your business logic free from cross-cutting concerns
 ✅ **Powerful When Needed** - Simple API with advanced features when you need them
 ✅ **Framework Agnostic** - Works with any JavaScript or TypeScript codebase
+✅ **Universal** - Works in both Node.js and browser environments

 ```javascript
 // Before: Business logic mixed with logging